dnusca/the-events-calendar-shortcode/readme.txt

 * span .ecs-all-events
 * p .ecs-excerpt

 Want a better looking design without knowing any CSS?
-Check out [The Events Calendar Shortcode PRO](https://eventcalendarnewsletter.com/the-events-calendar-shortcode?utm_source=wordpress.org&utm_medium=link&utm_campaign=tecs-readme-faq-design&utm_content=description)
+Check out [The Events Calendar Shortcode & Block PRO](https://eventcalendarnewsletter.com/the-events-calendar-shortcode?utm_source=wordpress.org&utm_medium=link&utm_campaign=tecs-readme-faq-design&utm_content=description)

 = How do I include a list of events in a page template? =

-`include echo do_shortcode("[ecs-list-events]");`
+`<?php echo do_shortcode("[ecs-list-events]"); ?>`

 Put this in the template where you want the events list to display.

 = How do I include a monthly calendar view instead of a list? =

-The [pro version of the plugin](https://eventcalendarnewsletter.com/the-events-calendar-shortcode?utm_source=wordpress.org&utm_medium=link&utm_campaign=tecs-readme-faq-calendar&utm_content=description) has the option to put `design="calendar"` in the shortcode to show a calendar view of the events you want.
+The [pro version of the plugin](https://eventcalendarnewsletter.com/the-events-calendar-shortcode?utm_source=wordpress.org&utm_medium=link&utm_campaign=tecs-readme-faq-calendar&utm_content=description) has the option to put `design="calendar"` in the shortcode (or pick Calendar as the design with the block) to show a calendar view of the events you want.

 == Screenshots ==

+1. Add a block in the page or post where you want your events to appear (new WordPress 5.0 editor or Gutenberg plugin)
-1. After adding the plugin, add the shortcode where you want the list of events to appear in the page
+2. After adding the plugin, add the shortcode where you want the list of events to appear in the page
-2. Events will appear in a list
+3. Events will appear in a list
-3. Many settings you can use in the shortcode to change what details appear in the events listing
+4. Many settings you can use in the shortcode to change what details appear in the events listing

 == Upgrade Notice ==

+= 2.0 =
+* Adds a block in addition to the shortcode that can be used with the new WordPress editor (as of version 5.0)

 = 1.10.1 =
 * Fixing error with very old versions of PHP